jontek2/A-better-print_start-macro/README.md

 <h4>This print_start macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your Voron printer running Klipper.
 This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print.</h4>

 <p>This macro requires you to have a chamber thermistor.
-This is necessary to achive your set chamber temp in your slicer.</p>
+This is necessary to achieve your set chamber temp in your slicer.</p>

 ## :warning: Required changes in your slicer :warning:
 You need to update your "Start G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.